Andy Burnham: Personal life

-Burnham has a brother, Nick, who is the principal of Cardinal Newman College, Preston.
 Burnham married Marie-France van Heel, who is Dutch, in 2000, having been in a relationship since university.
 The couple have a son and two daughters.

 Burnham was brought up as a Roman Catholic.
 In the 2015 leadership contest he praised Pope Francis, but urged him to promote a progressive stance on gay rights.
 In a newspaper interview during the contest he stated that he had been repeatedly at odds with the Catholic Church all the time that he had been an MP and that this had resulted in strained personal relationships.
+Burnham has a brother, Nick, who is the principal of Cardinal Newman College in Preston.

-Burnham was the honorary chairman of Leigh Centurions for a short time and is now an honorary vice-president.
+Burnham is a supporter of rugby league and was the honorary chairman of Leigh Centurions for a short time and is now an honorary vice-president.
 Burnham was a talented junior cricketer (playing for Lancashire CCC Juniors) and keen footballer, and competed at both sports for his college.
 He has played for Labour's "Demon Eyes" football team and is a lifelong fan of Premier League football club Everton.
 In July 2003, Burnham played for Conference club Leigh RMI in a pre-season friendly against Everton.
 He came on as an 88th minute substitute for Neil Robinson in the 1–1 draw at Hilton Park.
+His entry in Who's Who lists his recreations as football (Everton F.C.), Rugby league (Leigh RLC) and cricket.

 In December 2017 it was announced that Burnham would succeed Dean Andrew as president of the Rugby Football League in July 2018.
 Burnham was replaced by Tony Adams as president of the league in the summer of 2019.

+Burnham was ordered to pay £1,984 in fines, charges, and costs and given six penalty points after he had admitted to speeding on a section of road with a temporarily lowered speed limit in July 2022.